elastisys/compliantkubernetes-apps/migration/v0.9.x-v0.10.x/upgrade-apps.md

   # Upgrade Elasticsearch
   ./bin/ck8s ops helmfile sc -l app=opendistro apply

-  # Open another teminal so that you can run kubectl while helmfile is running
+  # Open another terminal so that you can run kubectl while helmfile is running

   # Wait for master pod 0 to be up and for elasticsearch to have started